diannejardinez/diannejardinez.github.io/README.md

 **Full Webpage url**: https://diannejardinez.github.io/Portfolio/

-**Key Takeaways**<br>
+**Objective**<br>
-Creating a professional biography/portfolio webpage by using Github Pages as a host!<br>
+Created a professional biography/portfolio webpage by using Github Pages as a host!
-Here are some takeaways:

 **Process**
 - Started with starter HTML code to customize site